Category Archives: Darrell Zwerling

 There is hardly a better stamp of approval than that.

 I adore the casting and the odd characters Brooks writes, specifically Leachman and Korman.
-The duo ham it up with a script laced with great comic moments for the duo to sink their teeth into.
+The duo ham it up with a script laced with great comic moments to sink their teeth into.

 The sinister way that Nurse Diesel (my favorite character) utters the word “Braces”, a reference to her henchman, drizzles with dark humor and wit.